 Monday, 10 December 2012

-Elegy to a piano scarf
+Elegy to a Piano Scarf

-I finished the piano scarf project shortly after the break up (it looked almost exactly like the one depicted above, though the one I made didn't have the colour reversal on the second side), and then had to decide what to do with the scarf.
+I finished the piano scarf shortly after the break up (it looked almost exactly like the one depicted above, though the one I made didn't have the colour reversal on the second side), and then had to decide what to do with the scarf.
 I sure as hell didn't want to wear it.
 Normally I'd have ravelled it out, but as a poor student, I'd used some cheap acrylic sport weight, and it just didn't seem worthwhile to spend a couple of hours ripping the whole thing out in order to salvage that yarn.
 I knew none of my friends would want it, even if I could bring myself to give it to them.
 I contemplated just giving it to my ex, but he hadn't behaved that well and we weren't really on speaking terms.
-I finally offered it to my sister, who played the piano.
+I finally offered it to my sister, who plays the piano.
 She took it, but unenthusiastically.
 I think the scarf wound up in the dress-up box my parents kept at their place for when my nieces and nephews came over.
 It may still be there, though it would be much the worse for the wear by now.

-After the piano scarf fiasco I resolved that I would never again make anything that I really didn't like, no matter how much someone else wanted it, that instead I would aim to make items that both the recipient and I would be happy with.
+After the piano scarf fiasco I resolved that I would never again make anything that I really didn't like myself, no matter how much someone else wanted it, that instead I would aim to make items that both the recipient and I would be happy with.
 I've not only kept that resolution, but enhanced it.
 I don't think I ever again knitted something with such poor quality yarn, and over the years the patterns I choose have gotten more complex and better designed.
 Somewhere along the way I arrived at the conviction that I'd rather make a handful of things that I can really be proud to wear or give away than dozens of items that are nothing special.

 I promised him something knitted for a thank you present.
 My ex again asked for a piano scarf.
 I started laughing and told him about the piano scarf he'd never gotten or even known about, and he was disappointed, saying he wished I'd given it to him.
-However, he was very pleased with the scarf I did make: a reversible cabled design in a silvery gray yarn that went with the black wool pea coat he wore in winter, and that set off his prematurely silver hair.
+However, he was very pleased with the scarf I did make: a reversible cabled design in a silvery gray yarn that went very well with the black wool pea coat he wore in winter, and that set off his prematurely silver hair.

 Over the years there have been a few other occasions when I tried to knit something for a man for Christmas and the project had some farcical outcome.
 In the fall of 2004, I began to knit a intricately cabled scarf out of a beautiful gray blue wool for a man I was dating, but he called me one night in early December to tell me he didn't want to see me anymore.
-As soon as we hung up, I sat down on my kitchen bench and ripped out what I'd got done of the scarf, and not long after used the yarn for something else.
+As soon as we hung up, I sat down on my kitchen bench and grimly ripped out what I'd got done of the scarf, and not long after used the yarn for something else.

-Knitters joke about the "sweater curse", saying that if a knitter begins a sweater for a partner, the relationship is doomed to end before the sweater is finished.
+Knitters joke about the "sweater curse", which dictates that if a knitter begins a sweater for a partner, the relationship is doomed to end before the sweater is finished.
 This curse is not supposed to apply to scarves or socks, but then I seem to be especially luckless.
 Heaven knows what would have happened if I'd ever gotten so far ahead of myself as to knit a sweater for a man I was dating.
 However, at least I can say that over the years the lesson of the piano scarf has proved a good one, with far-reaching applications.